 In short, you begin homeschooling at the beginning.
 Your beginning may be a different place than mine.
-I began when my oldest was starting kindergarten, which will look very different from the homeschooler that is beginning in the middle of 2nd grade when a reading disability is discovered, or during 5th grade when a difficult teacher is making your kid miserable, or when it’s decided that the junior high school is too dangerous.
+I began when my oldest was starting kindergarten, which will look very different from the homeschooler that is beginning in the middle of 2nd grade when a reading disability is discovered before an online ADHD treatment begins, or during 5th grade when a difficult teacher is making your kid miserable, or when it’s decided that the junior high school is too dangerous.
 Some of us begin just with a desire to teach and be with our children, but some homeschool families also have some bad experiences, difficulties, or negativity jading their start.
 You have to start at your beginning – and figure out what brought you to this path.

 Whatever your beginning, take a minute to write down WHY you are homeschooling.
 This may seem unimportant, but I can promise you that at some point in time you will appreciate the few minutes you took to write down WHY.
 A good WHY can get you through hard times and help you have joy in your homeschool.
 Use this printable My Homeschool Plan packet as you begin homeschooling.
 It follows the sections of my “How To Homeschool Guide for New Homeschoolers” and can help record your thoughts as you begin your homeschooling path.
 If you’d prefer a black and white version of the printable guide you can find that here.